-- The welfare of the child is paramount.5 - Staff and volunteers should understand their responsibilities to safeguard and promote the welfare of pupils. - Staff and volunteers are responsible for their own actions and behaviour and should avoid any conduct which would lead any reasonable person to question their motivation and intentions. - Staff and volunteers should work, and be seen to work, in an open and transparent way. - Staff and volunteers should acknowledge that deliberately invented/malicious allegations are extremely rare and that all concerns should be reported and recorded. - Staff and volunteers should discuss and/or take advice promptly from their line manager if they have acted in a way which may give rise to concern. - Staff and volunteers should apply the same professional standards regardless of culture, disability, gender, language, racial origin, religious belief and sexual orientation. - Staff and volunteers should not consume or be under the influence of alcohol or any substance, including prescribed medication, which may affect their ability to care for children. - Staff and volunteers should be aware that breaches of the law and other professional guidelines could result in disciplinary action being taken against them, criminal action and/or other proceedings including barring by the Disclosure & Barring Service (DBS) from working in regulated activity, or, for acts of serious misconduct by teachers, prohibition from teaching by the National College of Teaching & Leadership (NCTL). - Staff and managers should continually monitor and review practice to ensure this guidance is followed. - Staff and volunteers should be aware of and understand the school/setting's child protection and safeguarding policy, arrangements for managing allegations against staff, staff behaviour policy, whistle blowing procedure and their Local Safeguarding Children Board LSCB procedures.
+- Staff and volunteers should discuss and/or take advice promptly from their line manager if they have acted in a way which may give rise to concern. - Staff and volunteers should apply the same professional standards regardless of culture, disability, gender, language, racial origin, religious belief and sexual orientation. - Staff and volunteers should not consume or be under the influence of alcohol or any substance, including prescribed medication, which may affect their ability to care for children. - Staff and volunteers should be aware that breaches of the law and other professional guidelines could result in disciplinary action being taken against them, criminal action and/or other proceedings including barring by the Disclosure & Barring Service (DBS) from working in regulated activity, or, for acts of serious misconduct by teachers, prohibition from teaching by the Teaching Regulation Agency (TRA). - Staff and managers should continually monitor and review practice to ensure this guidance is followed. - Staff and volunteers should be aware of and understand the school/setting's child protection and safeguarding policy, arrangements for managing allegations against staff, staff behaviour policy, whistle blowing procedure and the local inter-agency safeguarding procedures established by the local multi-agency partnership Warwickshire Safeguarding Board.